publiccodenet/blog/_posts/2020-09-23-episode-one-of-lets-talk-about-public-code.md

 ## Where can I find the podcast?

 Do you prefer to listen to just the audio?
-Then you're in for a treat.
-We have published a polished version of the interview at [podcast.publiccode.net](https://podcast.publiccode.net/).
+Then you're in for a treat!
+We've published a polished version of the interview at [podcast.publiccode.net](https://podcast.publiccode.net/).
-It is also listed in the following platforms so there's a good chance you'll find us directly on your favourite podcast player:
+It is also available on most podcast players, so take a few secsonds to subscribe and never miss an episode:

 - [Spotify](https://open.spotify.com/show/3m7m3AtL0jf67NpQ9B9HRs)
 - [Google Podcasts](https://podcasts.google.com/feed/aHR0cHM6Ly9wb2RjYXN0LnB1YmxpY2NvZGUubmV0L2ZlZWQueG1s)